SillyTavern/SillyTavern-Docs/readme.md

 * Swipes
 * Group chats: multi-bot rooms for characters to talk to you or each other
 * Chat bookmarks / branching
-* webp character card interoperability (PNG is still the internal format)

 ### Extensions